charlesquick/AOG-Bogballe-Bridge/README.md

 3 :  COM25
 Please select COM port (0, 1, 2,..):1
 ```

+in the zurf version, also input your working width.

+`Please enter working width in meters: 24`

 That's it!

 The script is now listening to all PGNs broadcast to port 8888 and is extracting speed and section data.
 This is converted into the Bogballe protocol and sent over the RS232 link.